HOW TO FLOSS YOUR TEETH

-A pretty smile doesn’t only enhance your beauty, but also helps to grab attention.
+A pretty smile doesn’t only enhance your beauty but also helps to grab attention.
 But, this will be impossible if you do not floss your teeth regularly.
-Imagine how embarrassing it could be to smile and a stranger signals you that there are some food particles on your teeth.
+Imagine how embarrassing it could be to smile when a stranger signals that some food particles are on your teeth.
 Brushing your teeth doesn’t guarantee that your teeth will be free of plaque and food particles.
 In addition to brushing, flossing should also be a critical part of your daily dental cleaning routine.

 When it comes to your dental health, you should not take chances.
 You should always keep your teeth and gum clean and healthy to prevent cavities and gum disease.
 And the amazing fact is that something simple like a string can help to keep your mouth free of food particles.
 Probably you may have heard or seen ‘Floss regularly’: A common statement all over the internet and at any dentist clinic.
-However, have baked information on the net doesn’t guide you on how you should floss your teeth, but today we are going to discuss everything you should know about flossing.
+However, having baked information on the net doesn’t guide you on how you should floss your teeth, but today we will discuss everything you should know about flossing.

 Why do you need to floss your teeth?